awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 **To delete a Direct Connect gateway using the command line or API**
 + [delete\-direct\-connect\-gateway](https://docs.aws.amazon.com/cli/latest/reference/directconnect/delete-direct-connect-gateway.html) \(AWS CLI\)
 + [DeleteDirectConnectGateway](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DeleteDirectConnectGateway.html) \(AWS Direct Connect API\)

+## Migrating from a Virtual Private Gateway to a Direct Connect Gateway<a name="migrate-to-direct-connect-gateway"></a>

+If you had a virtual private gateway attached to a virtual interface, and you want to migrate to a Direct Connect gateway, perform the following steps:

+**To migrate to a Direct Connect gateway**

+1. Create a Direct Connect gateway\.
+For more information, see [Creating a Direct Connect Gateway](#create-direct-connect-gateway)\.

+1. Create a virtual interface for the Direct Connect gateway\.
+For more information, see [Creating a Virtual Interface](create-vif.md)\.

+1. Associate the virtual private gateway with the Direct Connect gateway\.
+For more information, see [Associating and Disassociating Virtual Private Gateways](virtualgateways.md#associate-vgw-with-direct-connect-gateway)\.

+1. Delete the virtual interface that was associated with the virtual private gateway\.
+For more information, see [Deleting Virtual Interfaces](deletevif.md)\.